Honey Bees in Eastern Tennessee

 Honey Bee Habitat

-When you are stung, the stinger of the honey bee, having barbs, will remain in the skin unless physically removed.
-The method of removing the stinger, either grasping with fingers, tweezers or scraping from the skin, is not as important as removing the stinger as quickly as possible.
-Honey bee stings are quite painful and even life threatening to a small percentage of people who are allergic to the venom.
-In any case, it’s important to always contact a professional bee control expert when you need help with honey bees.
+Honey bees do sting, but can only sting once.
+Only female workers are capable of stinging and are not likely to sting when foraging for nectar and pollen in the backyard.
+Bee stings generally happen when these docile bees are provoked or accidentally crushed.
+The stinger of the honey bee, having barbs, will remain in the skin unless physically removed.
+The method of removing the stinger, either grasping with fingers, tweezers, or scraping from the skin, is not as important as removing the stinger as quickly as possible.
+Honey bee stings are quite painful and even life-threatening to a small percentage of people who are allergic to the venom.
+If a honey bee nest is suspected on your property, it is always best to contact a professional bee removal company.

-Need help with honey bees?
+Need help with Honey bees?

 We'll call you!
 Leave your information below.